drispal/classics-with-raylib/Readme.md

 ## QUIT GAME

-In each games if at some point you want to stop playing, just press ESC key.
+In each games, if at some point you want to stop playing, just press ESC key.

 ## Author